| | | |

 This is a very simple water wall we made using cable ties and a trellis.

 Below is another example of a water wall we made using the metal frame from TTS.
-I used elastic bands to attach the milk bottles.
+I attached the milk bottles with elastic bands.

 Colour Mixing DIY Water Wall